metabase/metabase/docs/databases/connecting.md

 ### Additional JDBC connection string options

-Some databases allow you to append options to the connection string Metabase will use to connect to your database.
+Some databases allow you to append options to the connection string that Metabase uses to connect to your database.

 ### Re-run queries for simple explorations

-Turn this option **OFF** from **Advanced options** if people want to click **Run** (the play button) before applying Summarize or Filter options.
+Turn this option **OFF** if people want to click **Run** (the play button) before applying any [Summarize](../questions/query-builder/introduction.md#grouping-your-metrics) or filter selections.

-By default, Metabase will execute a query as soon as you choose an option from Summarize or Filter.
-If your database is slow, you may want to disable auto-run to avoid running into a load icon every time a Summarize or Filter option is clicked.
+By default, Metabase will execute a query as soon as you choose an grouping option from the **Summarize** menu or a filter condition from the [action menu](https://www.metabase.com/glossary/action_menu).
+If your database is slow, you may want to disable re-running to avoid loading data on each click.

 ### Choose when Metabase syncs and scans

-Turn this option **ON** from **Advanced options** to manage the queries that Metabase uses to stay up to date with your database.
+Turn this option **ON** to manage the queries that Metabase uses to stay up to date with your database.
 For more information, see [Database syncing and scanning](#database-syncing-and-scanning).

 ### Scheduling database syncs

 If you've selected **Choose when syncs and scans happen** > **ON**, you'll see the following options under **Database syncing**:

-- Scan: set the frequency of the [sync query](#how-database-syncs-work) to hourly (default) or daily.
+- **Scan** sets the frequency of the [sync query](#how-database-syncs-work) to hourly (default) or daily.
-- Time: when the sync query will run against your database (in the timezone of the server where your Metabase app is running).
+- **at** sets the time when your sync query will run against your database (in the timezone of the server where your Metabase app is running).

 ### Scheduling database scans